Hubert-cumt/UCB_CS61A/README.md

-# UCBCS61A
+# UCB_CS61A
-The self-learing of UC berkeley CS61A
+The self-learning of UC Berkeley CS61A